 Q: Okay, welcome, Ash!
 Thanks for joining me.
 Let’s start from the top: for anyone who doesn’t know, who are you and what do you do at Impact?

-A: My name is Ashley Michael Eric Homes, and I’m a practice lead for our real estate development and construction management team.
+A: My name is Ashley Michael Eric Holmes, and I’m a practice lead for our real estate development and construction management team.
 Currently we’re a team of five people, and we sit within the building division, specializing in work with real estate developers, general contractors, construction management companies and owner’s rep firms, mainly across the Lower Mainland and Greater Vancouver area, for now.

 Q: And how long ago did you join Impact?

 A: I joined the company in 2018, on the 9th of July to be exact – so we’re closing in on four years now.

 A: I know, it’s hard to believe.

 Q: What was your position when you first came on board?

 A: I joined as a recruitment consultant, first and foremost.
 I’d had prior experience working in the recruitment industry back home in the UK, but the real estate and construction sector was entirely new to me.